xbforce/Blog/README.md

 ```
 WriteUp
 ```
+[Account Takeover via iFrame Injection](https://github.com/xbforce/Blog/blob/main/writeup/account-takeover-via-iframe-injection.md) Sometimes you find an XSS vulnerability on a target domain but you cannot inject your javascript codes because the target sanitizes payloads perfectly using black/white lists or stop them from doing their malicious jobs by using WAFs, but there are always different ways to bypass defending mechanisms, and it is only the matter of time and efforts.
+[Read more](https://github.com/xbforce/Blog/blob/main/writeup/account-takeover-via-iframe-injection.md)

 [My Bug Bounty Methodology](https://github.com/xbforce/Blog/blob/main/writeup/mybugbountymethodology.md) Depends on the target and its scopes I may work 2 days to 10-15 days on the target.
 This is how I work on bug bounty programs to find vulnerabilities. :man_technologist: [Read more](https://github.com/xbforce/Blog/blob/main/writeup/mybugbountymethodology.md)